MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/New-MailboxImportRequest.md

 ### -FilePath
 This parameter is available only in on-premises Exchange.

-The FilePath parameter specifies the network share path of the .pst file from which data is imported, for example, \\\\SERVER01\\PST Files\\ToImport.pst.
+The FilePath parameter specifies the network share path of the .pst file from which data is imported, for example, `\\SERVER01\PST Files\ToImport.pst`.

 You need to grant the following permission to the group Exchange Trusted Subsystem to the network share where you want to export or import PST files: